Special Care Nursery

-The 10-bed nursery is staffed with board-certified neonatologists (physicians specializing in the care of premature and sick infants) around the clock from our partnership with Tufts Children's Hospital, as well as pediatric physicians and neonatal nurses.
+The 10-bed nursery is staffed with board-certified neonatologists (physicians specializing in the care of premature and sick infants) around the clock from our partnership with Tufts Medical Center, as well as pediatric physicians and neonatal nurses.
 These clinicians are highly skilled at resuscitating and stabilizing critically ill infants, and preparing them for transfer to a Level III neonatal intensive care nursery if necessary.
 Once stabilized, such infants are transferred back to the Special Care Nursery for ongoing care closer to home.

 Babies (and their parents) First in Everything We Do